piklist/piklist/readme.txt

 == Description ==

-= Piklist is the most powerful framework available for WordPress. = Easy for beginners... built for developers.
+### Piklist is the most powerful framework available for WordPress.
+#### Easy for beginners... built for developers.
 Piklist helps you build things - fast.

+= Piklist requires the [Classic Editor](https://wordpress.org/plugins/classic-editor/) plugin to work with the latest version of WordPress. =

 Piklist is a rapid development framework for WordPress that will let you concentrate on the main focus of your plugin or theme, and let Piklist handle everything else.